What is AWS WAF?

 How do I get started with Account Takeover Prevention and AWS WAF?

 On the AWS WAF console, create a new web ACL, or modify an existing web ACL if you are using AWS WAF already.
 You can use the wizard to help you configure basic settings, such as which resource you want to protect and which rules to add.
-When prompted to add rules, select Add Managed Rules and then select Account Takeover Prevention from the list of managed rules.
+When prompted to add rules, select Add Managed Rules and then select Account Creation Fraud Prevention from the list of managed rules.
 To configure ATP, enter the URL of your application’s login page and indicate where the user name and password form fields are located within the request’s body.